Bhashit/bhashit.github.io/_posts/2014-05-25-the-geek-syndrome-i-want-to-learn-everything.markdown

 5. Oh, I recently read somewhere that [`MapReduce`][mapreduce] is quite old.
 There are faster solutions out there.
 Read a little bit about [`spark`][spark].
 Find articles comparing the two.
 6. Should I really spend so much time on [`hadoop`][hadoop]?
 I want to learn more about `AI` and stuff.
 That's why I am learning the `Lisp` family of languages.

 The end result is that I feel like I need to spend a lot more time on `hadoop` if I want to use it.
 I am not really complaining.
-I like the way I am.
 I like learning.
 I like reading.
 These two are the reasons I am reasonably successful at what I do.
 And I never get bored, ever.
-However, I think I should prioritize what want to learn in details.
+However, I think I should prioritize what I learn in details.
 I actually do that all the time.
 But the thing is, I have to spend some effort trying to convince myself that this is not my highest priority right now.

 Generally, I deal with this syndrome by always keeping a single topic as the master topic that I should focus on the most.
-For ex. right now, it is `Clojure` (and `Sceheme` languages).
+Then there should be 2-3 other items that I work on whenever I get a bit jaded with the main topic.
+For ex. right now, the main topic is `Clojure` (and `Sceheme` language, with some `emacs-lisp`).
+The sub-topics include [`Reactive Programming`][reactive_manifesto], `nodejs`, `ECMAScript 6` and `Scala`.
+This sub-topic list is constantly changing.

-The list of things that I want to learn is endless.
-I'll upload the rest of the post later...
+The list of things that I want to do or learn is endless.
+That's a good news, but the annoying part is that I can't do all of those at once; even though I try at times.
+Some of the long-standing items on the list include

+1. Mathemathics.
+Required for several things related to computer science.
+This issue blocks points 3 and 4.
+2. learning to write well.
+3. finishing the [MIT algorithms course][algorithms]
+4. Finish The *Art of Computer Programming* series of books.
+5. Finish [SICP][SICP].
+6. Learn about `AI`.
+Specifically, go through the [*Paradigms of Artifical Intelligence Programming*][paip] book.
+7. Start a blog
+8. ...

+I am making some progress with the blog writing thing.
+Now, I think I'll go and have a coffee and start looking at this cool looking `JavaScript` library called [`ReactJS`][ReactJS] from [facebook][facebook].

 [funny-link]: http://research.microsoft.com/en-us/people/mickens/thenightwatch.pdf
 [funniest-man]: http://blogs.msdn.com/b/oldnewthing/archive/2013/12/24/10484402.aspx